 Is there life after death by water damage?
-Although the iPhone should be water and dust resistant since the iPhone 7, some Apple users are still reporting dead home buttons, data loss, and camera damage when their brand new device comes in contact with any liquid.
+Although the iPhone should be water and dust resistant since the release of the iPhone 7, some Apple users still report dead home buttons, data loss, and camera damage when their device comes in contact with liquid.

-Older iPhone generations are not protected against water damage.
-If you're still using iPhone 5, 6, 6s or older, you could lose years of photos, files, contacts and chats if your iPhone comes in contact with water.
+Older generations of iPhone aren't protected against water damage.
+If you're still using an iPhone 6s or older, you could lose years of photos, files, contacts and chats if your iPhone comes in contact with water.

 Killed the home button and got water inside the 7 Plus camera after 30 seconds in a bowl of water. 💀 pic.twitter.com/amXTg8H72C— Austin Evans (@austinnotduncan) September 24, 2016